Maariakh-cs/Bike-Sharing-Demand-Prediction/README.md

 ---

-## 📊 Dataset
+## 📚 Dataset

-This project uses the **Bike Sharing Demand** dataset from Kaggle, containing historical information on bike rentals along with weather and time-related attributes used for demand forecasting.
+The project uses a bike-sharing dataset containing historical rental records and environmental factors such as:

+- Season
+- Weather conditions
+- Temperature
+- Humidity
+- Wind speed
+- Date and time attributes

+These features are used to predict hourly bike rental demand.

 ---

 ## 🔮 Future Improvements

-* Hyperparameter optimization
+- Hyperparameter optimization
-* Integration with XGBoost and LightGBM models
+- XGBoost and LightGBM implementation
-* Cloud deployment (Render/AWS/Azure)
-* Interactive dashboard for demand visualization
+- Interactive dashboard for demand visualization
-* REST API for external integrations
+- REST API integration
+- Cloud deployment using Render or AWS

+---

+## ⚠️ Disclaimer

+This project was developed for educational and research purposes as part of a Machine Learning internship.
+The predictions are intended for demonstration and analytical use and should be validated before deployment in production environments.

 ---